Baukebrenninkmeijer/practical-data-science/practical_data_science.md

 ---

-## Relation to the Business/Stakeholders
+## <!-- fit --> Relation to the Business/Stakeholders

-- Understand what they do
+- Understand what they do.
+  *It is essential that a data scientist understands the business case well.*
-- Read a book about banking (see slides repository)
+- Read a book about banking (see slides repository).
+  *They skipped it with me, but it helps so much.*
+- To know how to handle edge-cases or what to prioritize: ask the stakeholder.
+  *"Korte lijntjes" are essential*

 ---